jxoul/Vocap/README.md

 # Vocap - Vocabulary Master

-**Vocap** is a modern desktop application built with Python (Flask & pywebview), designed for efficient English vocabulary learning and practice (with Greek translations).
+**Vocap** is a desktop application built with Python (Flask & pywebview), designed for efficient English vocabulary learning and practice (with Greek translations).
 It offers a complete word management system, gamification with dynamic monthly goals, and detailed progress statistics.

 ---